📊 COOK Key Takeaways

 Key Metrics to Watch

-- Revenue stabilization and growth trajectory
+- Revenue stabilization and growth recovery—current 7.4% decline is unsustainable

 - Operating margin trend and return to positive EBIT